LogtalkDotOrg/logtalk3/library/cbor/NOTES.md

 - Arrays are represented using lists.

-- Both byte strings and text streams are represented using atoms.
+- Text streams are represented using atoms.

+- Tagged data uses `tag(Tag, Data)` compound terms.

+- Simple values can be represented using `simple(Simple)` compound terms.

+- The CBOR elements `false`, `true`, `null`, and `undefined` are represented by, respectively, the `@false`, `@true`, `@null`, and `@undefined` compound terms.

+- The compound terms `@infinity`, `@negative_infinity`, and `@not_a_number`
+are used to represent the corresponding CBOR elements.

+- Only some backends distinguish between positive zero and negative zero.
+The compound terms `@zero` and `@negative_zero` can be used as an alternative for encoding.
+The decoder, however, produces the `0.0` and `-0.0` floats.

 Encoding
 --------

-The encoding atoms, arrays, and maps uses indefinite-length encoding.
+The encoding of atoms, arrays, and maps uses indefinite-length encoding.
 All floats are currently encoded using decimal fractions.
-Encoding indicators are not currently supported.
+Encoding indicators and big floats are not currently supported.

 API documentation